material-motion/material-motion/essentials/how_we_prioritize.md

 # How we prioritize

-As a decentralized open source team working on many projects, prioritization is how we choose what to work on for a given week or day.
+Prioritization is how we choose what to work on for a given week or day.

 ## Projects == GitHub repos, usually